-The Bureau of Prisons (BOP) is an equal opportunity employer, and all BOP positions are designated as "sensitive."
+All BOP positions are designated as "sensitive."
 As such, Psychology Intern candidates must meet the same eligibility and pre-employment requirements as permanent BOP staff members before assuming employment.
-These requirements include successful completion of a USAJOBS application and Core Values Assessment (CVA), basic correctional background investigation, drug screen, and panel/pre-employment interview.
+These requirements include successful completion of a USAJOBS application and Core

+Values Assessment (CVA), basic correctional background investigation, drug screen, and panel/preemployment interview.
 Selected FCC Petersburg Doctoral Psychology Interns subsequently complete a two week BOP Institution Familiarization training course at the outset of their internship year, another requirement of all new BOP employees.
-Selected Psychology Interns additionally participate in a one-week orientation to the FCC Petersburg Psychology Services department.
+Selected Psychology Interns additionally participate in a oneweek orientation to the FCC Petersburg Psychology Services department.